Gerardo Álvarez

-Gerardo Elías Álvarez Ovalle (born 15 September 1988) is a Mexican professional gridiron football wide receiver for the Dinos de Saltillo of the Liga de Fútbol Americano Profesional (LFA). Álvarez played college football at UAC and previously played in the Canadian Football League (CFL) with the BC Lions.
+Gerardo Elías Álvarez Ovalle (born 15 September 1988) is a Mexican professional gridiron football wide receiver for the Dinos de Saltillo of the Liga de Fútbol Americano Profesional (LFA). Álvarez played college football at UAdeC and previously played in the Canadian Football League (CFL) with the BC Lions.

 Early career

-Álvarez plays American football since he was a kid, where he earned the nickname "Pewee" for his small and thin complexion.
+Álvarez played American football since he was a kid, where he earned the nickname "Pewee" for his small and thin complexion.
 Despite this, he was invited by several college football programs to join their teams. Álvarez chose the Lobos of the Autonomous University of Coahuila, where he played from 2006 to 2010, also majoring in Civil engineering.

-Álvarez became one of the top players of the ONEFA's Northern Conference and was fundamental part of the 2009 Lobos UAC team that won that year's championship after defeating Águilas UACH 31–24 in the final.
+Álvarez became one of the top players of the ONEFA's Northern Conference and was fundamental part of the 2009 Lobos UAdeC team that won that year's championship after defeating Águilas UACH 31–24 in the final.

-After finishing his college football eligibility in 2010, Álvarez played flag football and was part of the Mexican team that won the silver medal at the 2014 IFAF Flag Football World Championship.
+After finishing his college football eligibility in 2010, Álvarez played flag football and was part of the Mexican national team that won the silver medal at the 2014 IFAF Flag Football World Championship.